alttch/eva3/doc/framework-development.rst

 Where "l" is the desired minimal log message level (10=DEBUG, 20=INFO, 30=WARNING, 40=ERROR, 50=CRITICAL)

-The log event looks like:
+A log event looks like:

 .. code:: json